-The ILC’s international Steering Group was established in September 2014, and includes representatives from Australia, Sweden, Canada and the UK.
+The ILC’s international Steering Group was established in September 2014, and includes representatives from Australia, Sweden, and Canada.
 The Steering Group oversees and coordinates activity between the annual Conference and Summit.

-Prof Kitson has had a long, successful career in executive leadership, education and research in the United Kingdom and Australia, publishing extensively in the areas of fundamental care and implementing evidence into practice.
+Prof Kitson has had a long, successful career in executive leadership, education and research in the UK and Australia, publishing extensively in the areas of fundamental care and implementation of evidence into practice.
 From 2013-2015 Alison was the Executive Director (Innovation & Reform) of Nursing for the Central Adelaide Local Health Network, providing leadership in models of care and workforce planning and redesign.
-Her contribution to nursing is recognised through many prestigious accolades, including the Florence Nightingale Leadership Award (2004), Distinguished Graduate of the Year from the University of Ulster (2002), Florence Nightingale Travel Award (1999) and a Fellowship of the Royal College of Nursing (1991).
+Her contribution to nursing is recognised through prestigious accolades, including the Florence Nightingale Leadership Award (2004), Distinguished Graduate of the Year from the University of Ulster (2002), Florence Nightingale Travel Award (1999) and a Fellowship of the Royal College of Nursing (1991).
 In 2009, Alison became a Fellow of the American Academy of Nursing for her work on standards of nursing care and translating evidence into practice.
-In 2013 she was awarded an Honorary Doctorate from the University of Malmo in Sweden for her contribution to nursing scholarship and leadership.
+In 2013 she was awarded an Honorary Doctorate from the University of Malmo, Sweden, for her contribution to nursing scholarship and leadership.

 Prof Jackson is a Fellow of the Australian College of Nursing, and a member of Sigma Theta Tau International Honor Society of Nursing (Xi Omicron & Phi Mu).
 She leads research programs in patient safety, with a particular focus on pressure injury and workforce development.
 A key objective of her work is to enhance the safety and well-being of people in the care of health services through the development of sustainable and culturally sensitive interventions.
 Prof Jackson is a committed and experienced mentor and supervisor of developing researchers, scholars and leaders.
 Prof Jackson has over 350 publications, is Editor-in-Chief of Journal of Clinical Nursing, and sits on the Editorial Boards of Journal of Child Health Care, Nursing Inquiry, and Nursing and Health Science.
 In 2016, Prof Jackson was named as a Principal Fellow, NIHR Oxford Biomedical Research Centre, awarded in recognition of her outstanding and sustained contribution to translational clinical research.